HGARgG-0710/math-expressions.js/README.md

    for the elementarized library definitions and the property access operator '.'.
    Examples of the code in question can be found throughout the package's own code.

-The current version (v1.0) is not built upon the concepts of continuation-passing and tailpipe recursion, instead using the plain JS stack, so its present implementations' final computational power is still (sadly) limited (so, the library's first two of the final objectives are, as of present, not quite yet reached);
+The implementation of abstractions present in current version (v1.0alpha) are not built upon the concepts of continuation-passing and tailpipe recursion, instead using the plain JS stack, so its present implementations' final computational power is still (sadly) limited (so, the library's first two of the final objectives are, as of present, not quite yet reached);

 There are, however, plans for the addition of this feature (and the consequent rewriting of the library) in one of the nearest future versions.

-Note: despite far greater degree of clarity as to the package's direction development, this is still (technically) a pre-release.
+Note: despite far greater degree of clarity as to the package's direction development, this is still (technically) a very early alpha pre-release.
 That being, the project in question SHOULD NOT YET BE CONSIDERED TO BE COMPLETED OR READY FOR EXPLOITATION.
-This is merely a proof-of-concept, a very early sketch, that (hopefully) will grow into something far larger, more coherent and useful.
+This is merely a proof-of-concept, a preliminary sketch, that (hopefully) will grow into something far larger, more coherent and useful.
 Issues reports are appreciated.
+Some of the difficulties experienced by the current project version are listed in the wikis.

 ## Installation